 Guide: kind of a fancy Russian tea kettle.

 Dana: Oh, Viktor would know that!
-He has a backstory that involves Russian culture.
+He has a background that involves Russian culture.

 Guide: Good enough.